marinalf/iac_tf_irv-aci2/README.md

-# Sample Terraform code to drive APIC controller
+# Sample Terraform code to drive an ACI fabric

 Started: 2020.06.25

 ## Overview

-This is an ongoing attempt to drive the fabric entirely as code by working on this prototype.
+Sample Terraform code to drive ACI fabric from a near-empty state to forwarding traffic over l3Out.

 Currently being tested on following environment:

-APIC version 4.2(4i).
+- APIC version 4.2(4i).
-Terraform v0.12.28 - provider.aci v0.3.1
+- Terraform v0.12.28 - provider.aci v0.3.1
-Ansible 2.9.10*
+- Ansible 2.9.10* (no longer used as of 0.1.1)
-Running on MacOS Catalina / Homebrew
+- Running on MacOS Catalina / Homebrew

-Most of the Terraform code is still in 01-underlay-policy folder.
-Current idea is to separate underlay and overlay/segmentation policy to isolate changes and impact while keep the code managable.
-Downside is that overlay policy will need to pull out existing policy e.g. l3Out in order to reference to it.
-Still experimenting with this idea.
+In the current version most of the Terraform codes are in 01-underlay-policy folder.
-Gaps in Terraform provider are being filled with aci_rest module.
+Gaps in Terraform provider are being addressed with aci_rest module.

 *2020.07.13 - migrated terraform gap to Terraform aci_rest provider.
 We can now run entirely on Terraform with one caveat: aci_rest call doesn't seem to properly keep states, meaning out-of-band changes won't get updated.
 Workaround is to taint those aci_rest instances before terraform apply. "tf-taint.sh" script is provided for this purpose.*

-Identified gaps are noted throughout the code where it is found.
+Identified gaps are noted throughout the code where they are found.
 Notably:

 System policy
 - route reflector policy